ragklaat/ragklaat/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Richard and my main experience is enterprise backend engineering.
+My name is Richard and my main experience is backend engineering.

-Currently interested in learning distributed system design.

 📫 You can reach me at:
 https://www.linkedin.com/in/richard-ilyes/